Advanced Manufacturing Technicians

 Work Environment

-Technicians are employed at manufacturing plants, laboratories, and office settings.
-Factories can be noisy, dirty, and busy, although many modern facilities are clean and well-organized, with industrial robots performing most basic production tasks.
+Technicians work at manufacturing plants, laboratories, and office settings.
+Although factories can be noisy, dirty, and busy, many modern facilities are clean and well-organized, with industrial robots performing the most basic production tasks.

-In factory and laboratory settings, technicians are required to wear protective gear such as hard hats, goggles, and earplugs.
-Technicians ...
+Technicians in factory and laboratory settings must wear protective gear such as hard hats, goggles, and earplugs.
+Technicians work 40 hours a ...

 Outlook